xvik/guice-persist-orient/src/doc/docs/repository/mixin/edges.md

 As with creation, object, document, vertex or rid may be used as node parameters.

+!!! note
-NOTE: api returns only first edge!
+    Api returns only first edge!
 There may be other edges.
 For example, create method is not checking existing edge between nodes, so you can create many edges (even of the same class) between same nodes.

 You can always make your own methods with sql (or maybe custom delegate logic) to implement more specific search cases.